Cobots: A beginner’s guide to collaborative robots

 Sensors and safety features

-Since cobots operate alongside people, safety features are very necessary.
+Since cobots operate alongside people, safety features are necessary.

 These components serve as the cobot's sensory organs, allowing it to detect people and objects in their vicinity and ensuring safe interactions.

 Most cobots are designed with ergonomics in mind, using lightweight materials, and have rounded edges.
-If they come in contact with someone, there’s usually less risk of injury.
+If they come in contact with a person, there’s usually less risk of injury.

-These are some of the sensors and safety measures for cobots:
+These are some of the sensors and safety measures in cobots:

 • Collision avoidance sensors prevent cobots from crashing into people — they will stop when a person (or object) is near.

-• Vision systems like cameras and advanced imaging sensors provide spatial awareness, allowing robots to perform complex tasks like quality inspection or object recognition.
+• Vision systems like cameras and advanced imaging sensors provide spatial awareness, allowing cobots to perform complex tasks like quality inspection or object recognition.

 • Pressure-sensitive, responsive skins that detect contact and stop movement to prevent injury.

-• Safety standards like ISO/TS 15066 provide guidelines on Collaborative robot operation, including safety measures.
+Safety standards like ISO/TS 15066, provide guidelines on collaborative robot operation, focusing on safety measures.

 User interfaces